SethFalco/red-panda-emotes/README.md

 # Elypia Emotes [![Matrix]][matrix-community] [![Discord]][discord-guild] [![Build]][gitlab] [![Donate]][elypia-donate]

 ## About
 All emotes for Elypia primiarly consisting of cute little red pandas, but may include characters that represent our projects, or generic objects.
-You're welcome to use, modify, derive, or resistribute all emotes, animations, and project files in the repository, even commercially.
+You're welcome to use, modify, derive, or redistribute all emotes, animations, and project files in the repository, even commercially.

 For information on contributing please check out [the contribution guide].